andreypetrovsky/dollarubl-bot/README.md

-This Telegram bot shows the best rate of changing USD to RUR and vise versa
+This Telegram bot shows a user the closest exchange office with the best rate of USD to RUR and vise versa